This strawberry cobbler recipe is a classic Southern dessert that’s quick, easy, and packed full of flavor.

 - 1 stick margarine

 - Preheat oven to 400 degrees.
-Melt stick of margarine or butter in a 2 to 2.5 quart oven proof casserole dish while you mix up the batter.
+Melt the stick of margarine or butter in a 2 to 2.5-quart ovenproof casserole dish while you mix up the batter.1 stick margarine

-- Pour strawberries into center of batter.
-Do not stir!
+- Pour strawberries into the center of the batter.
+Once again, do not stir!2 cups sweetened strawberries

 - Bake for 30 to 40 minutes or until you can insert a knife into the center and peep into the cobbler.
 The batter should be cakey and not soupy.
 How is that for technical terms?